PLI to make AC component manufacturing more competitive: Ind-Ra

-New Delhi, April 26 (IANS) The new production-linked incentive (PLI) scheme aimed at encouraging domestic production of white goods will reduce import dependence over the medium term, said India Ratings and Research (Ind-Ra).
+New Delhi: The new production-linked incentive (PLI) scheme aimed at encouraging domestic production of white goods will reduce import dependence over the medium term, said India Ratings and Research (Ind-Ra).

 Accordingly, the scheme for ACs will provide an incentive of 4-6 per cent on incremental sales of goods manufactured in India over a period of five years.